vivri/Adjective/README.md

 - Dates in the year 2525
 - ...

+Encoding that domain knowledge into ad-hoc validation methods and smart constructors __strips this information from the domain__, often leaving developers confused about valid values, unwritten rules, semantics, and intent.

 And even if we did encode that knowledge into custom classes using smart constructors, we are still missing the ability to natively perform __algebra__ on those types, and __derive new types__ from the basic ones.